-Dating/domestic violence
+Dating/Domestic Violence

-- Let trusted friends and neighbors know of your situation and develop a plan and visual signal for when you need help. - During an assault do what you can to stay away from the kitchen (the abuser can find weapons, like knives) and rooms where you may become trapped.
-Try to reach a room that has a phone. - If violence is unavoidable, make yourself a small target; dive into a corner and curl up into a ball with your face protected and arms around each side of your head, fingers entwined. - Teach your children how to get to safety and call 911. - Practice how to get out safely.
+• Let trusted friends and neighbors know of your situation, and develop a plan and visual signal for when you need help.

+- During an assault, do what you can to stay away from the kitchen (the abuser can find weapons, such as knives) and rooms where you may become trapped.
+Try to reach a room that has a phone. - If violence is unavoidable, make yourself a small target; dive into a corner and curl up into a ball with your face protected and arms around each side of your head, fingers entwined. - Teach your children how to get to safety and call 9-1-1. - Practice how to get out safely.
 Practice with your children.

-Sexual assault
+Sexual Assault

-No one can tell you whether you should resist, fight back, or submit.
+- No one can tell you whether you should resist, fight back, or submit.
 Your best choice is what you believe will ensure your survival.
 Remain as calm as possible and keep assessing the situation as it happens.
-Possible strategies to use during an assault include:

-- Negotiating or stalling for time.

-- Distracting the assailant and escaping to a safe place.

-- Screaming to attract attention.

-- Physical resistance.

-- Submitting it's very important to know that submission is not the same as giving consent.
+During an assault you might try to: - Negotiate or stall for time. - Distract the assailant and escape to a safe place. - Scream to attract attention. - Use physical resistance. - Submit-it's very important to know that submission is not the same as giving consent.